Data Risk Management: Framework, Assessment & Strategies

 Learn how to detect phishing domains before attackers weaponize them against your organization.

-• Domain monitoring tools catch threats before phishing emails are sent by detecting lookalike domains, typosquatting, and certificate registrations
+• Domain monitoring tools catch threats before phishing emails get sent by detecting lookalike domains and certificate registrations

 • Combining phishing protection with dark web monitoring reveals when stolen credentials from successful attacks appear in criminal marketplaces

-Phishing is the #1 initial attack vector, responsible for 16% of all breaches.
-The average phishing-originated breach costs $4.88 million (IBM Cost of a Data Breach Report 2024).
+Phishing is the top initial attack vector.
+The average phishing-originated breach costs millions according to IBM’s Cost of a Data Breach Report 2024.

 Traditional email filters catch some attacks.
 But they miss the root of the problem: the malicious domains themselves.